beatass/Crimes-analysis/README.md

 The answer to question **"What types of crimes are most common?"** is positive and is easily readable from the distribution of the crimes (the graph illustrating 5 of the most commonly committed crimes).
 In this graph one can see that the most committed crimes are: Motor Vehicle Accident Response, Larceny, Medical Assistance Group and Investigate Person.

-The answer of **"In which area most crimes are committed?"** may be embraced by the distribution of the crimes committed in districs.
-It is clear to see that there are districts with the highest crime rates (the highest number of crimes) i.e. B2, C11 and D4.
-In other words the most crime is committed in the city center.
-The same thing is easy readable from the longitude and latitude graphs divided by particular districts.
+The answer of **"In which area most crimes are committed?"** may be embraced by the distribution of the crimes committed in **districs**.
+It is clear to see that there are districts with the highest crime rates (the highest number of crimes) i.e. **B2, C11 and D4**.
+In other words the most crime is committed in the **city center**.
+The same thing is easy readable from the **longitude and latitude graphs** divided by particular districts.